Landed gentry

-The landed gentry, or the gentry, is a largely historical British social class of landowners who could live entirely from rental income, or at least had a country estate.
-While distinct from, and socially below, the British peerage, their economic base in land was often similar, and some of the landed gentry were wealthier than some peers.
+The landed gentry (also known as the squirearchy or simply gentry) is a largely historical British and Irish social class of landowners who could live entirely from rental income, or at least owned a country estate.
+The British element of the wider European class of gentry, while part of Britain's upper class and usually armigers, the gentry ranked below the British nobility in social status.
+Nevertheless, their economic base in land was often similar, and some of the landed gentry were wealthier than some peers.
 Many gentry were close relatives of peers, and it was not uncommon for gentry to marry into peerage.
-It is the British element of the wider European class of gentry.
-With or without noble title, owning rural land estates often brought with it the legal rights of lord of the manor, and the less formal name or title of squire, in Scotland laird.
+With or without noble title, owning rural land estates often brought with it the legal rights of the feudal lordship of the manor, and the less formal name or title of squire, in Scotland laird.